WYN001/git/readme.txt

 Git is A Distribute Version Control System
-Git is A Free Software
+Git is A Free Software Distributed Under GPL